-The material in the foregoing compensation committee report is not "soliciting material," is not deemed "filed" with the SEC, and is not to be incorporated by reference into any of our filings under the 1933 Act or the Exchange Act, other than our Annual Report on Form 10-K, where it shall be deemed to be "furnished," whether made before or after the date hereof and irrespective of any general incorporation language contained in such filing.
+1 The material in the foregoing compensation committee report is not "soliciting material," is not deemed "filed" with the SEC, and is not to be incorporated by reference into any of our filings under the 1933 Act or the Exchange Act, other than our Annual Report on Form 10-K, where it shall be deemed to be "furnished," whether made before or after the date hereof and irrespective of any general incorporation language contained in such filing.

-the Corporate Governance section of our website at www.GladstoneCommercial.com.
-During the last fiscal year, the Ethics, Nominating and Corporate Governance Committee was comprised of Messrs.
-Adelgren (Chairperson) and Outland and Messrs.
-Mead and Parker and Ms. English served as alternate members of the Ethics, Nominating and Corporate Governance Committee.
-Alternate members of the committee serve and participate in meetings of the committee only in the event of an absence of a regular member of the committee.
-Each member and alternate member of the Ethics, Nominating and Corporate Governance Committee is independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
-The Ethics, Nominating and Corporate Governance Committee met three times during the last fiscal year.
+approved by the Board), reviewing and evaluating incumbent directors, recommending to the Board for selection candidates for election to the Board, making recommendations to the Board regarding the membership of the committees of the Board, assessing the performance of the Board and developing our corporate governance principles.
+Our Ethics Committee operates pursuant to a written charter, which can be found in the Corporate Governance section of our website at www.GladstoneCommercial.com.
+During the last fiscal year, the Ethics Committee was comprised of Messrs.
+Adelgren (Chairperson), Outland and Earhart.
+Mr. Earhart was appointed to the Ethics Committee on October 10, 2012.
+Messrs.
+Mead and Parker and Ms. English served as alternate members of the Ethics Committee, with Mr. Mead's service terminating upon his resignation from the Board on May 3, 2012.
+Alternate members of the committee is independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
+The Ethics Committee met four times during the last fiscal year.